Quanzhou: Emigration

-Quanzhou has been a source for Chinese emigration to Southeast Asia and Taiwan.
+As one of China's best known qiao'xiangs (侨乡, hometown of overseas Chinese), Quanzhou has been a source for Chinese emigration to Southeast Asia and Taiwan.
 Some of these communities date to Quanzhou's heyday a millennium ago under the Song and Yuan dynasties.
 About 6 million overseas Chinese trace their ancestry to Quanzhou and Tong'an county.
 Most of them live in Southeast Asia, including Singapore, the Philippines, Malaysia, Indonesia, Myanmar, and Thailand.